avivfaraj/DSCI511-project/README.md

 ## Instructions

 To run the code, first open up the tc_tweets.ipynb.
+You will need authentication tokens for both Twython and IEX cloud for the initialize portion of the jupyter notebook.

 1. Run code for importing packages
 2. Run Functions # 1 - 10